-- If encryption succeeded, the returned object's ok attribute is set to True.
-Otherwise, the returned object's ok attribute is set to False and its status attribute (a message string) provides more information as to the reason for failure (for example, 'invalid recipient' or 'key expired'). - str (encrypted ascii data) gives the encrypted data in a non-binary format.
+- If encryption succeeded, the returned object's ok attribute is set to True and the data attribute holds the encrypted data.
+Otherwise, the returned object's ok attribute is set to False and its status attribute (a message string) provides more information as to the reason for failure (for example, 'invalid recipient' or 'key expired'). - str(encrypted\ascii\data) gives the encrypted data in a non-binary format.